 The Minecraft community continues to blow minds with its incredible builds.
-One such server is Minecraft Middle-earth, a project that has built J. R. R. Tolkien's Middle-earth inside Minecraft, block by block.
+One such server is Minecraft Middle-earth (opens in new tab), a project that has built J. R. R. Tolkien's Middle-earth inside Minecraft, block by block.

 All of Middle-earth's top hot-spots—and everything in between—has been recreated.
-You can take a quiet stroll through Hobbiton, delve into the depths of Moria, and so much more.
+You can take a quiet stroll through Hobbiton, delve into the depths of Moria, and much more.
 Ever wanted to swan dive off the apex of Minas Tirith?
 I've done it, it's awesome.

-Minecraft Middle-earth celebrated its 10 year anniversary last month, so I spoke with the server's founder Nicky Vermeersch, also known as q220, about its humble beginnings and why on earth anyone in their right mind would decide to build Middle-earth completely from scratch inside Minecraft.
+I spoke with the server's founder Nicky Vermeersch, also known as q220, about its humble beginnings and why on earth anyone in their right mind would decide to build Middle-earth completely from scratch inside Minecraft.

 Vermeersch was first introduced to Minecraft when the sandbox was still in beta back in 2009, and like many others who played early on in the game's development, he got completely hooked.
 As a moderator on a Dutch Minecraft server, the idea of building Middle-earth was something that had begun to float around the server's community.

 "I grew up with Lord of the Rings, like most people around 30 years old I imagine," Vermeersch says.
 "We had people who were interested from the Minecraft forums, so we had this solid player base to start with.
 We began building the basic locations, like Bree and Hobbiton, then after publishing screenshots, people got hooked on what we were doing and started joining the project."